miyamot0/datatracker-pwa/src/assets/content/information.md

 ### Some General Rules for Working with DataTracker Data

-Many aspects of the program can be customized to fit your specific needs (e.g., permissions for central folder, allowing for deletion of folders).
-However, there are certain types of behavior that are likely to cause problems or errors when using the program.
-The following are some general rules to follow when working with data in the DataTracker program.
+Various aspects of the program can be customized to fit your specific needs.
+For example, you can work with others from a common networked drive (e.g., a 'Shared Drive').
+This allows for the convenience of centralizing data collection (e.g., both Primary rater and Reliability rater files are saved in correct destination).

+The DataTracker program is powerful, and can greatly simplify data collection, but several guidelines are suggested to maximize reliability and prevent data loss.
+For example, the DataTracker program disables the deletion of data to prevent accidental and unrecoverable loss of information; however, this can be temporarily authorized in Settings to assist with correctly removing specific data.

+Several general rules to follow when working with data in the DataTracker program are reviewed in the headings below.

-#### Hand-editing data files is not a good idea
+#### Hand-editing Data Files: <ins>Not a Good Idea</ins>

-The program saves files in JSON format, which is a universal data format that can be read by many different programs.
-It can be read from software such as browsers, statistical software, programming languages, etc. If you attempt to edit this file by hand, without knowing the implications of what you are changing, you will cause problems when attempting to archive/read/summarize that data in the future.
+The program saves files in JSON format (Javascript Object Notation), which is a universal data format that can be read by many different programs.
+It can be read from software such as browsers, statistical software, programming languages, etc. It's used virtually everywhere and by everything.

+If you attempt to edit this file by hand, without knowing the implications of what you are changing (e.g., type and content of fields), you will probably create problems when attempting to archive/read/summarize that data in the future.

 When in doubt--use the interface to manage/delete files.

-#### Dragging and Dropping Folders in DataTracker Folder is not a good idea
+#### Moving Folders Around in the DataTracker Folder: <ins>Not a Good Idea</ins>

 Certain operations in the DataTracker program are less impactful than others.
 For example, adding a new folder to a group with a Participant's ID as the title is unlikely to be problematic.
 However, copy/pasting/renaming folders is likely to be problematic because certain aspects of the program will _expect_ certain folders to be in certain locations.
 This is particularly relevant for the **Session Builder**, since it will attempt to _remember_ recent sessions and conditions that may no longer exist if you have edited/deleted those folder.

 If you make major changes to the folder structure, it introduces significant risks of program error.

-#### Copying a Keyboard (\*\*.json File) is Probably Okay
+#### Copying a Keyboard (\*\*.json File): <ins>Probably Okay</ins>

 It is often the case that a common set of targets is shared across Participants in a study.
 In this case, it is likely that you will want to copy a Keyboard file from one Participant to another.
 This is generally okay, but it is important to remember that the Keyboard file _must be in the correct location_.

 If you copy a Keyboard file to the wrong location, it will (1) not be accessible in the **Keyboard Designer** or **Session Designer** and (2) could cause the program to crash if the program reads it thinking it is a data file (e.g., when calculating Reliability or summarizing rates).

-#### Creating Evaluation Conditions by Hand is Probably Okay
+#### Creating Evaluation Conditions by Hand: <ins>Probably Okay</ins>

 It is likely that certain types of conditions will be used across Participants for a given **Evaluation**.
 For example, a "Baseline" condition is likely to be used for all Participants in a study.
 In this case, it is likely that you will want to create a "Baseline" by hand for each of the Participants.
 This is generally okay, but it is important to remember that the **Condition** folder _must be in the correct location_ and _must be empty_.

-#### Copying Reliability Files is Okay
+#### Copying Reliability Files: <ins>Probably Okay</ins>

 As a working default, files for the Reliability data collector will need to be moved to a central location for analysis.
 This is expected behavior, though it is important to remember that the Reliability file _must be in the correct location_ (i.e., correct **Evaluation** and **Condition**).